1990 Cincinnati Reds season: World Series

 The 1990 World Series would be the Reds 5th championship but would also be remembered as one of the biggest upsets in baseball history.
 Until 2020, this was the last World Series to be scheduled to begin play on a Tuesday, and the only since 1984.
 The schedule called for the seven-game series to be held Tue-Wed, Fri-Sat-Sun, Tue-Wed.
 Games 5, 6, and 7, however were not necessary.

 Highlights

 The three primary members of the bullpen; Norm Charlton, Randy Myers, and Rob Dibble (who threw a fastball in excess of 99 mph) were known as the "Nasty Boys" – and wouldn't let the A's score against them in nearly nine innings of work.
 Media talk of a forthcoming A's dynasty led Reds fans to call their own team the "dyNASTY."

-Reds outfielder Billy Hatcher set a World Series record with seven consecutive hits.
-In addition, Hatcher's .750 batting average, (9 for 12), broke a mark for a four-game World Series that was previously set by Babe Ruth (.625 in 1928).
+Reds outfielder Billy Hatcher set a World Series record with seven consecutive hits, going 3-3 in the Game 1, then going 4-4 in Game 2 In addition, Hatcher's .750 batting average, (9 for 12), broke a mark for a four-game World Series that was previously set by Babe Ruth (.625 in 1928).
+Both records still stand as of 2024.

-Cincinnati Reds' pitcher José Rijo became the second Dominican born player to earn World Series MVP honors.
+Cincinnati Reds' pitcher José Rijo became the second Dominican born player to earn World Series MVP honors, thanks to his 2 wins in the series, where he did not let the A's score a run, ending with a series ERA of 0.59.
 The first Dominican born to earn World Series MVP honors was Pedro Guerrero of the Los Angeles Dodgers.